Northern Lehigh High School: History

 Until 1981, when the school's name was changed to Northern Lehigh High School, it was known as Slatington High School.

 Academics

 Northern Lehigh High School operates on a semester system.
-The school year has two semesters, each with four 86-minute class periods.
+The school year has two semesters, each with four 80-minute class periods and a "Lunch and Learn" block in the middle of the day.
 Students are also offered the opportunity to take vocational training at Lehigh Career and Technical Institute and college courses offered through Lehigh Carbon Community College, both located in Schnecksville.

 Athletics

 Rivals

 Northern Lehigh's main sports rivalries are closely aligned with geographic proximity.
 Northern Lehigh and Palmerton High School have had a strong rivalry for decades.
 Between 1946 and 1974, both school's football teams met for a Thanksgiving Day game, and the teams still end their regular seasons each year by playing one another.
 A natural rivalry has also developed with Northwestern Lehigh High School, which was once a part of Northern Lehigh School District until the 1950s.